 Sprains, Strains, and Tears: The Most Common Workplace InjuriesDecember 20, 2018

 Work can certainly be emotionally and mentally taxing, and according to numerous statistics, it can also be physically harmful.
 According to the U.S. Bureau of Labor and Statistics, in 2017, 2.8 million non-fatal workplace injuries and illnesses were reported by employees within the private sector.
-Of these, sprains, strains, and tears is the most common type of manufacturing injury/accident category by both the frequency of workers’ compensation claims and their severity.
+Of these, sprains, strains, and tears are the most common type of workplace injuries by both the frequency of workers’ compensation claims and their severity.
 It affects more than 34,000 workers.
 In both 2016 and 2017, the rate of workers with this type of injury was 27.5 cases per 10,000 full-time workers.
 In 2016, the median time away from work for one of these injuries was 11 days, while in 2017 it dropped down to 10 days.
 Most sprains and strains affected the back (36 percent), followed by the knee and shoulder (12 percent each).

 What Are Sprains and Strains?